 The GODR Pyramid of Authority

-The National Level is overseen by the Supreme Overlord (SOL), who governs the GODR as a whole.
-The Supreme Overlord holds the majority of power, as this role is the role of a benevolent dictator.
+The National Level is overseen by the SOL, who governs the GODR as a whole.
+The SOL holds the majority of power, as this role is the role of a benevolent dictator.
 The SOL makes all decisions for the nation as a whole in the best interests of the nation and the people.
 The SOL has the right to deny any decisions made by the lower-level government offices if they do not suit the needs of the nation and the people.
 The SOL will occasionally put controversial decisions and topics up to vote for the people to decide on a solution, with the method of voting varying depending on the subject.
 The voting of the people may be for the lower-level elected officials to vote on, or direct voting from the entire population on a subject or issue.

 The Provincial Level is the government level representing provinces of the GODR.
 Each province is headed by a Governor, which must have formerly been elected to a lower office, such as at the County Level or Local Level.
 A Provincial Governor is appointed by the SOL based on their skills and their popularity/approval rating with the populace who originally elected them to their lower-level office.
 Once appointed by the SOL, the Governor is given a term of one year.
 Once the year-long term ends, the citizens of the Province in which the Governor served will directly vote on whether to give the incumbent Governor another term or to pull the incumbent out of office for the appointment of a new Governor.
 A governor may only serve two one-year terms.
 The responsibility of the Governor of a Province is to ensure the rules and laws of the SOL and the GODR are being enforced in the province by County Sheriffs and local town leaders, as well as to create laws or solve social issues on a Provincial level.